crueber/restful-api/README.md

 ## What is this thing?

 REST.
 It's not just a bunch of letters and a vague way to get things done.
 It stands for REpresentational State Transfer.
-Over HTTP, that means specific verbs match to specific nouns.
-Luckily, we have an easy time of this over HTTP, because we already have HTTP verbs, and a URI in which we can easily define our nouns.
+Luckily, over HTTP, we have an easy place for both the verbs and nouns of REST!
+Each request issued to a server already contains both things, all you have to do is start structuring it in a conventional pattern.
 Additionally, the results of these resources should be representable in multiple different formats (JSON and XML at a minimum).

+Here are a quick battery of RESTful APIs for a Blog's Post Resource:

+       GET /posts    // Returns a list of all posts available!
+      POST /posts    // Creates a new post!
+       GET /posts/1  // Returns a single post!
+       PUT /posts/1  // Updates a post that exists!
+    DELETE /posts/1  // Deletes a post that exists!

+It should become fairly obvious why there are so many advantages of this style; Idempotency for one.
+If you are always operating on a specific, unique identifier (1 in the example above), that means that you're only ever going to effect the identifier '1'!
+So if you triple and quadruple click the button to delete post 1, you're still only ever going to delete post '1'!

 #### Limitations